 You can download a trial version of Recoverit Data Recovery from below.
 This trial version enables you to scan your virtual disk to check how many lost files on your virtual disk can be recovered.

-Note: If the virtual disk is set on an external hard drive, please make sure it can be well-connected with your computer.
+Note: If the virtual disk is set on an external hard drive, please make sure it can be well-connected to your computer.

-Please launch Recoverit, and select the "All-Around Recovery" option.
-It supports to recover lost data caused by any scenarios.
+Please launch Recoverit, and select the hard drive It supports recovering lost data caused by any scenario.

 You’ll need to select the physical drive that your virtual disk is set on and click the "Start" button to start scanning lost data.